 On most programs, you will live in hotel-style housing.
 Some KIIS programs offer you an opportunity to live with a homestay family.

-KIIS offers several programs with Honors course credit options:
+KIIS offers the following program with Honors course credit option:

 - Maya Mexico Winter: Honors course credit is available for an interdisciplinary course on “Maya Mexico, Past & Present”.

-KIIS also offers a range of Honors Augmentation course options for our Summer, Winter and Spain Spring Semester programs.
+KIIS may also offer an Honors Augmentation course option for Summer, Winter, or Spain Spring Semester programs.

 If you enroll in Honors credit, you will have more challenging and unconventional assignments that will require greater analytical, creative, and critical thinking skills.

-For information about receiving Honors credit, contact Maria Canning.
+For information about receiving Honors credit, contact Haley McTaggart.

 KIIS offers several programs with Graduate course credit options:

-- Ecuador: This program is geared toward students interested in Biology and Geography.
+- Argentina: This program is geared toward students interested in Business and Political Science.

-- Slavic Europe: This program is geared toward students interested in World War History.
+- Salzburg: This program is geared toward students interested in Music.

 - Tanzania: This program provides practicums for graduate or undergraduate students in health professions such as Medicine, Nursing, Nutrition, Social Work and Health Administration.